Kaev/DbScriptExtensions/README.md

 -- Way 2
 local existingCreature = DbCreature():Load(123)

+-- You can now access the columns like a normal Lua table.
+Attribute names are always the same as the column names in the table (case sensitive!). print(existingCreature.map) -- Prints the map id of the loaded creature

 -- Load entry with combined primary keys local existingPlayerCreateInfo = DbPlayercreateinfo():Load(1, 4) -- Table playercreateinfo has a combined primary key based on column race and class.
 The order will always be the same as in the database which means we're loading the entry with race = 1 AND class = 4
 ```